-However, even with all this hype, strong stats to back it up, and overall goodness everywhere, do brands know how to make the best out of their presence in Pinterest?
+Do brands know how to make the best out of their presence in Pinterest?

 Here at quintly, where we have competitive social analytics for breakfast and strategic insights for lunch, we can see clearly that brands in general still need to go through an initial learning curve into making the best out of Pinterest.
 And yes, if you are wondering, using Pinterest analytics will help a lot on that, especially by tracking what others are doing and optimizing your own efforts based on data insights.

 The difference when using Pinterest for marketing starts in understanding the focus of the community itself.
 While in Facebook it is all about ‘WHO’ you know and interact with (as a user), and in Twitter it’s about ‘HOW MANY’ influencers are in the following/follower cycle, in Pinterest the community spins around ‘WHAT’ people like.
 The focus on “things” instead of “people” already positions Pinterest as an entirely different environment for brands.
 The catch here is that even though the community is eager to discover “exciting new products”, it has no interest on having these “products” pushed down their throats by excessive advertising and pushy sales campaigns.